Eryk-Kanownik/myBlog/Readme.md

-To install all dependencies, in console write npm run installAll
+To install all dependencies, in console write npm run installBack and npm run installFront